jufab/graphql-grpc-helidon/README.md

 ```
 _more info about this plugin here https://www.xolstice.org/protobuf-maven-plugin/_

-All classes are generate in "generated-sources".
+All classes are generated in "generated-sources".

 ### Implementation
 #### Server

-To start gRPC server, Helidon offer a specific server for.
+To start gRPC server, Helidon offer a specific server for that.

 You need to start a GrpcServer like this